siminsadanandan/killercoda-scenarios/floodio-element-demo/step1/text.md

 `element init my-element-project`{{exec}}

-_accept all the default value when prompted_
+_*Accept all the default value when prompted_

 ### Step 2

-Update/install all the dependencies, you have to move into the project folder you created in the above step __my-element-project__ to proceed.
+To update/install all the dependencies, you have to move into the project folder you created in the above step __my-element-project__ to proceed.

 `cd /root/my-element-project`{{exec}}